 - Other benefits like those of the Nissan extended warranties, including roadside assistance, trip interruption reimbursement, and towing and rental car allowances

-CARCHEX, for example, can offer coverage up to 10 years and 150,000 miles.
+Endurance, for example, can offer coverage for your vehicle for 200,000+ miles.
 Like the Nissan extended warranties, aftermarket warranties have some exclusions.
-CARCHEX, for one, will let you view a sample contract online before you buy, so you can see exactly what is and isn’t covered.
+Endurance, for one, will let you view a sample contract online before you buy, so you can see exactly what is and isn’t covered.

 Before deciding on an extended warranty for a Nissan, you can get a quote from any of our recommended extended warranty providers, either by phone or online.